DefCon-007/hypertrack-placeline-android/README.md

 ```

 ### Track or join an ongoing trip
-If you have completed the steps in above section, you have a user who has started a Live Location session.
-Once their friend receives a ```collectionId``` (either through your own backend or through a messaging app), she can use it to track the user and optionally join the trip if you add a few lines of code as described in the following steps.
+You now have a user who has started a Live Location session.
+Once their friend receives a ```collectionId``` (either through your own backend or through a messaging app), she can use it to track the user and optionally join the trip by adding the few lines of code as described in the following steps.

 #### Step 1.
 Track ongoing trip
 To track the user, use the following function.
 Although the tracking has started in the SDK, visualizing it requires you to embed HyperTrack's map fragment in your activity containing hypertrack map view.